RoquetteTenreiro/MZ/script.md

 NDVI_2019.2 <- (NIR.2019.2 - Red.2019.2) / (NIR.2019.2 + Red.2019.2)
 ```

-### Create maps of NDVI with 'tm_shape' function applied to raster data (tm_raster)
+### 2.3 Create maps of NDVI

+Here we create maps of NDVI with 'tm_shape' function applied to raster data (tm_raster).
 It is important to make sure that we have uploaded the library 'tmap';

 ```{r}
 # Map NDVI 2015